A new way to think about your college list:

 3. Percentage of institutional aid that is non-need based

 The lower the admit rate, the higher the yield, and the larger the percentage of aid based on need, the more likely the school is a seller.
 Sellers make up a fairly small number of four-year colleges and universities, less than 10 percent.
-The vast majority of schools are somewhere on the spectrum of buyers.

 So the sellers are good schools and the buyers aren’t?

 Not at all.
 None of this buyer-seller division is a reflection of the actual educational quality of the school.
-You can get a great education at a buyer.
+You can get a great education as a buyer.
 Most schools are buyers.
 I went to one myself.
 Savvy students willing to look beyond the brand-name sellers can find great schools that are buyers.

 Are there buyers and sellers among public colleges and universities, too?